Presenting WindowsIdentityHelper

 public static extern bool LogonUser( /* other parameters */, out SafeTokenHandle userTokenHandle);

-With the Be.Timvw.Framework.Security.Principal.WindowsIdentityHelper we can now easily obtain a WindowsIdentity and use it to do some impersonation:
+With the Be.Timvw.Framework.Security.Principal.WindowsIdentityHelper we can now easily obtain a WindowsIdentity and use it to do some impersonation

 using(WindowsIdentityHelper windowsIdentityHelper = new WindowsIdentityHelper(username, domain, password))